txt/ase19/docs/overview.md

 ## Algorithms (Data Miners + Optimizers + Theorem Provers)

-Thirdly,  we look
- at AI tools which,  recently, have had a major   impact on software engineering practice or research.
-There are many such tools including:
+Thirdly,  we look at AI tools which,  recently, have had a major impact on software engineering practice or research.

-- Cognitive pyschology; specifically, "frugral trees";
-- Data pre-processors like feature selection;
-- Classifiers like Naive Bayes and KNN (kth-nearest neighbor);
-- Neural net methods like deep learning;
-- Theorem provers like picoSAT, Z3
-- Meta-learning schemes like active learning.
-- Optimizers like sequential model-based optimization (a kind of active learning);
-- Multi-goal optimizers that can explore the trade-off between multiple goals.
-- Hyperparameter optimizers (again, like sequential model-based optimization);
-- Explanation algorithms like LIME or frugal trees;
-- Genetic algorithms;
-- Certification envelope technology such as prototype discovery and anomaly detection
-- Repair algorithms, which can include contrast set learners and tabu-planners;
-- Clustering algorithms, and hierarchical clustering using recurisve random projections;
-- Incremental learning that updates its models after seeing each new example.

 These tools fall three categories so:

 1. we will talk much about data mining algorithms;
 2. some about optimizers;
 3. and a little about theorem provers.

 The point of all the above algorithms is _choice_.
 Given some data (or model generating data) and some goals then there are many ways we use that data to achieve some, or all of those goals.
-To say that another way, we have many choices on how we put the world together:
+To say that another way, we have many choices on how we put the world
+together:

 [<img src="../etc/img/dots1.png" width=500>](https://xkcd.com/2048/)